-- B IFRS 17 Insurance Contracts Qualitative disclosures (continued) - 2) Level of aggregation (continued) - any contracts that are onerous on initial recognition; - any contracts that, on initial recognition, have no significant possibility of becoming onerous subsequently; and - any remaining contracts in the annual cohort.
+- any contracts that are onerous on initial recognition, - any contracts that, on initial recognition, have no significant possibility of becoming onerous subsequently; and - any remaining contracts in the annual cohort.

 When a contract is recognised, it is added to an existing group of contracts or, if the contract does not qualify for inclusion in an existing group, it forms a new group to which future contracts may be added.
 Groups of reinsurance contracts are established such that each group comprises a single contract.